 The New Jersey passed Insurance Fairness for Amputee legislation in 2008.
-Senate Bill 502 passed the senate unanimously and will little opposition in the Assembly.
+SB502 passed the senate unanimously and will little opposition in the Assembly.
 It was signed into law by Governor Jon Corzine (D) on January 13th, 2008.